Register your Information for Free Stone Samples Sent Express to You!

 • Regular Cleaning: Regular cleaning is crucial to prevent dirt and debris from scratching the stone surface.
 Use a soft, non-abrasive cloth or mop and a neutral pH cleaner specifically designed for stone.
 Avoid acidic or alkaline cleaners, as these can etch the surface of more sensitive stones like marble and limestone.

 • Sealing: Most natural stones are porous and should be sealed to protect them from stains and moisture penetration, particularly in Brisbane’s humid environment.
-Sealants help in creating a barrier against contaminants and moisture, reducing the risk of mold and mildew growth.
+Sealants help in creating a barrier against contaminants and moisture, reducing the risk of mould and mildew growth.
 Depending on the stone and the area of application, sealing should be done every one to two years.
 It’s important to choose a high-quality sealant suitable for the specific type of stone and its exposure conditions.

-• Prompt Action on Spills: Immediately clean up spills, especially those that are acidic like wine, coffee, and citrus juices, to prevent staining and etching.
+• Prompt Action on Spills: Immediately clean up spills, especially those that are acidic, like wine, coffee, and citrus juices, to prevent staining and etching.
 Blot the spill with a clean cloth and then clean the area with a stone-safe cleaner.

 • Regular Checks: Regularly inspect outdoor stone for signs of weathering or damage.
 Address any issues like cracks or chips immediately to prevent further deterioration.